christianarmstrong/opener/README.md

 # Opener - The best place to open a conversation
 ### Welcome 👋

-Just enter the name, age, and bio of the person you want to talk to and.
+Just enter the name, age, and bio of the person you want to talk to and...
 Boom!
 The perfect opener!